 I know that he picked this up from school because we don’t use this word in our household.
 Sadly, he uses it in the correct context.
-So from that I know he has a good understanding of what it means.
-Still, I don’t like it.
+So from that, I know he has a good understanding of what it means.
+Still, I wouldn’t say I like it.
 Good for his grammar but bad for his attitude.

-Boredom is a word I never have had much use for.
-Yes, I have experienced it but I have not allowed the experience to define me or become habitual.
+Boredom is a word I have never had much use for.
+Yes, I have experienced it, but I have not allowed the experience to define me or become habitual.
 Being bored screams that we see the world as fixated.
-Boredom is a lot like sleep walking.
-Sure you are up and moving around but you are not with it and are missing the magic.
-Boredom is a signal that we have to get off our ass and look at things in a new perspective.
+Boredom is a lot like sleepwalking.
+Sure, you are up and moving around, but you are not with it and miss the magic.
+Boredom is a signal that we have to get off our ass and look at things from a new perspective.